-How to Pay Less Than Sticker Price on a New Car
+Paying Less than Sticker Price on New Cars

 It is easy to pay less than sticker price for a new car by doing some research before you visit the dealership.
 In fact, many dealerships offer competitive prices to clients who do research via the Internet, as accepting low-profit sales from Internet prospects is an easy way to boost the sales volume of a dealership.
 Whether you are shopping for a new car, truck or SUV, this guide will help you earn pricing that is lower than new car MSRPs.
 When it is time to get new car pricing information, be sure to make use of a website like Autos.com.
 Not only can Autos.com help you get valuable pricing information, it can also put you in contact with local dealerships who offer great Internet prices.
 This guide will help you complete the research necessary to make a fair offer and negotiate a price less than sticker price on your new car.